Can you Sell a House With a Lien? Everything you Need to Know

 Steps to sell

 The process will depend on the type of lien and the laws in your state.
+Consulting a real estate attorney can provide valuable legal guidance in resolving liens.
 But in general, you’ll need to either dispute or resolve the lien, and you may need legal help to do so.
+A tax lien, imposed by the government when property taxes remain unpaid, can get especially complicated, so always talk to a lawyer for the best results.
 Here’s what you can expect.

 1. Discover and validate any liens on your property

 It’s possible a creditor filed a lien against your property without notifying you.
+A judgment lien is recorded against real estate following a court judgment for unpaid damages.
 Another potential occurrence is that there was one on your house before you inherited it or bought it through auction.

 The good news?
 This information will be publicly available.
 You can typically search for liens on your address with your local clerk, county recorder, or assessor’s office website.